sachin-yadav-1/cli--NestJS/README.md

 npm run tz-cli
 ```

-### Recommended Setting
+### Recommendation

+To run the project successfully.

+- First start the backend project and then run the CLI.
-Since this is test project, I've attached '.env.example' file and reccommend you to rename the file to '.env' to run the project successfully.
+- Since this is test project, I've attached '.env.example' file and reccommend you to rename the file to '.env'